Out of State Plates

 - What if I am in the military?

 - What if I drive a car owned by a business out-of-state and use it at one of the business locations in the state?

 - What if I owned the vehicle more than 90 days before moving here?

-When there is a question involving a tax due on out-of-state licensed company cars used by a Washington Resident to commute to an out-of-state business, contact Marc Osborn at the Washington Department of Revenue at email@example.com.
+When there is a question involving a tax due on out-of-state licensed company cars used by a Washington Resident to commute to an out-of-state business, email Marc Osborn at the Washington Department of Revenue.

 The services you are receiving right now maintaining the roads you drive on, the schools your kids attend, the law enforcement services you call upon are dependent on these fees and taxes.